SimoneDeBonis/SimoneDeBonis.github.io/_posts/2023-02-02-Class_Imbalance.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: classimbalance
-title: "Class imbalance: Why it matters and how to handle it"
+title: "How to fight imbalance: SMOTE vs ROSE, an empirical comparison"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml